WokLibCodeClub/SpaceRace/step02-create_rock/readme.md

 After this code has executed, the `list` should contain 30 rock objects.
 The rocket is controlled by the user pressing keys, the asteroids must be moved by the code itself.
-That is the final step to the asteroids.
+That is the final step for the asteroids.

 ## Set the asteroids in motion